alexbrand/bucketboard/docs/BUNDLE_OPTIMIZATION.md

 # Bundle Size Optimization & Lazy Loading

-This document outlines the bundle size optimizations and lazy loading strategies implemented in BucketBoard.
+This document outlines the bundle size optimizations and lazy loading strategies implemented in bixo.

 ## Overview